Sourabh-Kumar04/Blockchain-Project-1/README.md

 # Blockchain Implementation

 This is a simple implementation of a blockchain using C programming language.
-It demonstrates the basic concepts of a blockchain, including adding blocks, verifying the chain, altering blocks, and detecting attempts to tamper with the chain.
+It demonstrates the basic concepts of a blockchain, including adding blocks, verifying the chain integrity, altering blocks, and detecting attempts to tamper with the chain.
+This project serves as an educational tool to understand the underlying principles of blockchain technology.

 ## Features

-- Add new blocks to the blockchain
+- **Add new blocks**: Add new blocks to the blockchain with custom data.
-- Add multiple random blocks to the blockchain
+- **Add random blocks**: Add multiple random blocks to the blockchain for testing purposes.
-- Alter a specific block in the blockchain
+- **Alter blocks**: Modify the data of a specific block in the blockchain to observe the effect on the chain integrity.
-- Print the entire blockchain
+- **Print blockchain**: Print the entire blockchain, including block data, hash values, and block links.
-- Verify the integrity of the blockchain
+- **Verify chain integrity**: Verify the integrity of the blockchain by checking the hash values of each block against the previous block's hash.
-- Detect attempts to tamper with the blockchain
+- **Detect tampering**: Attempt to tamper with the blockchain by modifying block data and hash values, and observe the detection mechanism.

 ## Prerequisites